Saturday, June 4, 2016

 There is trouble in the town of Peaksville, Ohio.
 There isn’t enough food.
 There are no telephones and no electricity.
 There hasn’t been any contact from outside of the town in months and the population is dwindling.
 There is no way to leave town and the inhabitants live under a constant cloud of fear and hopelessness.
 Except for one particular resident who feels just fine.

-Little Anthony Freemont has a special talent: the ability to do anything he wants simply by thinking about it.
+Little Anthony Fremont has a special talent: the ability to do anything he wants simply by thinking about it.
 He can turn a person or animal into anything he wants.
 Or if he wants them gone he just wishes them into the cornfield and they never return.
 He can make it rain or snow.
 He can move things with his mind.
 He can also read thoughts so the townsfolk have to be extra careful to think happy thoughts around Anthony.

 Anthony doesn’t like barking dogs.
 He doesn’t like machines, telephones, radios, or automobiles.
 He is especially cross about singing.
 He also doesn’t like when people think or say bad things about him.
 And for those unfortunate souls who make the mistake of thinking bad thoughts about Anthony, time is severely limited.
 But everyone in Peaksville loves little Anthony.
 He’s a real good boy and he does real good things.